amitshekhariitbhu/android-interview-questions/README.md

 * DoublyLinkedList
 * Stack
-    - A Stack is a basic data structure with a "Last-in-First-out" methodology.Which means that the last item that was added to the stack, is the first item that comes out.
-A Stack is exactly like a stack of books.
+    - A Stack is a basic data structure with a "Last-in-First-out" methodology.
+Which means that the last item that was added to the stack, is the first item that comes out of the stack.
+A Stack is like a stack of books.
 In order to get to the first book that was added in the stack (the bottom book), all of the books before need to be removed.
 Adding to a Stack is called a Push, removing from a stack is called a Pop, and getting the last item inserted into the stack without removing it is called Top.
 <table>
     <tr>
         <th>Algorithm</th>